Skip to main content

 Also known as: pulling the ball, yanking it

-Pull side hitting is driving the ball to the same side of the field as the hitter's dominant hand — the natural result of meeting the ball earlier in the swing, and the direction that carries the most raw power for most hitters.
+Pull side hitting is driving the ball to the same side of the field as the hitter's dominant hand.
+This means the natural result of meeting the ball earlier in the swing.
+The direction that carries the most raw power for most hitters.

-Contact made earlier in the swing — further out in front of the plate — sends the ball toward the pull side, because the barrel is still traveling across the body toward that side of the field at the moment of impact.
-Because the barrel is typically still accelerating through that part of the swing, pull-side contact tends to carry the most exit velocity for most hitters, which is why power numbers are so often concentrated to the pull field.
+Contact made earlier in the swing.
+This means further out in front of the plate.
+This means sends the ball toward the pull side.
+This is.
+This is because the barrel is still traveling across the body toward that side of the field at the moment of impact.
+Because the barrel is typically still accelerating through that part of the swing, pull-side contact tends to carry the most exit velocity for most hitters.
+This is why power numbers are.
+As a result, often concentrated to the pull field.

-Pull-side hitting works best against pitches that reward early contact — inside pitches, in particular — where meeting the ball out in front is the correct, location-appropriate approach rather than a habit.
+Pull-side hitting works best against pitches that reward early contact.
+This means inside pitches, in particular.
+This means where meeting the ball out in front is the correct, location-appropriate approach rather than a habit.
 It becomes a liability when a hitter tries to pull everything regardless of location, since pulling an outside pitch requires starting the swing too early relative to the ball's actual path, usually producing weak, rolled-over contact rather than power.

-Defensively, a heavy pull tendency is easy to exploit: infield shifts stack fielders on the pull side specifically because pull-heavy hitters are, by definition, predictable in direction.
-Hitters who can pull the inside pitch with authority while still using the whole field on other locations are far harder to defend than pure pull hitters, even if their raw power numbers to the pull side look similar.
+Defensively, a heavy pull tendency is easy to exploit.
+This means infield shifts stack fielders on the pull side in particular.
+This is because pull-heavy hitters are, by definition, predictable in direction.
+Hitters who can pull the inside pitch with authority.
+At the same time, still using the whole field on other locations are far harder to defend than pure pull hitters, even if their raw power numbers to the pull side look similar.

 On an inside fastball, he stayed on time and pulled it hard down the line for extra bases — the location matched the swing.